 Fiji

 Fiji is an untouched paradise.
-Like most tropical islands, this country is not overly developed, which helps to immerse in its nature.
+Like most tropical islands, this country is not overly developed, which helps immerse itself in nature.
 Comprising over 300 islands in the South Pacific, it is an island of ubiquitous natural beauty that combines relaxation and adventure.

 One cannot imagine a more peaceful scene than watching a colourful sunset overlooking the sparkling water of the Pacific Ocean.
 You can relax on secluded palm-lined beaches and swim in the pristine water.
 You can also go snorkelling or scuba diving and see the endless vibrant coral reefs and brightly coloured fish underwater.

-Some Fijian islands offer luxurious villas with private pools, and others provide unpretentious options of accommodation that are more connected to nature.
+Some Fijian islands offer luxurious villas with private pools, and others provide unpretentious accommodation options more connected to nature.
 For example, you can stay in a bure, which is a bungalow usually located on the beach.
 It is a more authentic and fantastic option for accommodation than standard hotel rooms.

 How to Get There?